StgoWF/readme-generator/README.md

 - Dynamic prompts for project details
 - Support for multiple license badges
 - Customizable sections for flexibility

+## Repository
+The code for this application can be found in [this GitHub repository](https://github.com/StgoWF/readme-generator).

 ## Video Walkthrough
 For a demonstration of the application's functionality, please watch this [video walkthrough](https://drive.google.com/file/d/1fDhlcjanjI9Ehivsg2OdYSlFFgdQ2mrf/view).